An optimal control perspective on diffusion-based generative modeling: Numerical examples

 \subsection{Results}

 Our experiments show that DIS can offer improvements over PIS for all the tasks we considered, i.e., estimation of normalizing constants, expectations, and standard deviations. \Cref{fig:logz,fig:exp} display direct comparisons for the examples in~\Cref{sec:examples}, noting that we use the same training techniques but different objectives for the respective methods.
-Moreover, we recall that our setup of the PIS method outperforms the default implementation by~\cite{zhang2021path}, see~\Cref{fig:baseline} in the appendix.
+Moreover, we recall that our setup of the PIS method already outperforms the default implementation by~\cite{zhang2021path}, see~\Cref{fig:baseline} in the appendix.
 We also emphasize that the reference process of PIS satisfies that $X^0_T \sim \mathcal{N}(0,\mathrm{I})$, which is already the correct distribution for $d-w$ dimensions of the double well example.
-Nevertheless, our proposed DIS method converges to a better approximation and provides strong results even for multimodal, high-dimensional distribution, such as $d=50$ with $32$ well-separated modes, see~\Cref{fig:exp}.
-We present further numerical results in~\Cref{app:implementation,app:results}.
+Nevertheless, our proposed DIS method converges to a better approximation and provides strong results even for multimodal, high-dimensional distributions, such as $d=50$ with $32$ well-separated modes, see~\Cref{fig:exp}.
+Finally, we provide further results for two promising future directions: We show that replacing the KL divergence in~\Cref{cor: control objective diffusion model sampling} with the \emph{log-variance divergence}~\citep{nusken2021solving,richter2020vargrad} can further improve performance, see~\Cref{fig:log-var} and~\Cref{app:results} for details.
+In~\Cref{fig:pinn}, we show that solving the HJB equation in~\Cref{lem: HJB for score} using \emph{physics-informed neural networks} (PINNs) can provide competitive results, see~\Cref{app: PDE-based methods for sampling} for further explanations.
+We present more numerical results and comparisons in~\Cref{app:implementation,app:results}.